 You were born to live your life — determine today to be good at it.
 After all, you probably will only get one shot.

-Identify what meditation can do for you before you dismiss this suggestion.
 Have a listen to one of these 3 podcast episodes and see if meditation might be a viable option to living intentionally:

 Do you have an intention to slow your life down, and be more present?
 If so, how can you fit in a meditation course to help you sit down and focus on the things that matter the most in your life, daily.

 Step #4.
-Creating Regular Rituals
+Create Regular Rituals That Involve Free Time

 Having ritual is extremely important to living with intention.
 It’s the one thing that you can do right now, to have a lot more time for you in your life.